vertica/vertica-nodejs/packages/vertica-nodejs/README.md

     client.query("INSERT INTO users VALUES (1, 'John')")
     client.query("INSERT INTO users VALUES (2, 'Jane')")
     const query = {
-        // integer and varchar columns returned
         text: "SELECT * FROM USERS",
-        // leave values untouched from server when parsing, result is all strings instead of integer and string
         types: {
             getTypeParser: () => val => val,
         },